bjerenec/craftcms-blueprint/README.md

 ## TODO

+* Remove from CP main menu?

+## Changelog

+### 0.3

 * Show matrix elements
+* Translatable fields are now marked with icon
-* Better search/filter, show structure (show section/entrytype/... if field name is found)
+* Better search/filter, show structure (show section/entrytype/... if field is found)
 * Show all sections/globals/assets/... where field is used
-* Remove from CP main menu?

-## Changelog

 ### 0.2

 * Save current filter/displayed sections to local storage
 * Alt-Click show only this section / hide all other sections
 * Nicer sidebar